gianndev/mussel/doc/Tutorial.md

 ## Arrays
 Arrays are defined with square brackets and elements separated by commas.
 You can access elements using the Get expression (using square brackets after a variable name).

-⚠️ *Like most of programming languges out there, in Mussel the first element of the array has position 0, and the second element has the position number 1*
+⚠️ *Like most programming languages out there, in Mussel the first element of the array has position 0, and the second element has the position number 1*

 ```
 let fruits = ["apple", "banana", "cherry"]